Housing Levy Administrative and Financial Plan (adopted)

-Human Services Contracts: Adjust for Inflation The cost of delivering services and sustaining the organizations who are the frontline of Seattle’s commitment to human services and human dignity is increasing, but the city’s investment in these organizations and workers has not risen to match inflation.
-We are working with the Coaltion on Homelessness, DESC, Plymouth, Youthcare, El Centro, and other partners to secure a sustainable solution to this yearly problem.
-Take action now to tell Council you support valuing this work and maximizing the impact of our investments into this sector.
-Join us to testify on July 11th.
+Human Services Contracts: Adjust for Inflation (passed) The cost of delivering services and sustaining the organizations who are the frontline of Seattle’s commitment to human services and human dignity is increasing, but the city’s investment in these organizations and workers has not risen to match inflation.
+We worked with the Coalition on Homelessness, DESC, Plymouth, Youthcare, El Centro, and other partners to secure a sustainable solution to this yearly problem.
+This legislation was passed unanimously on July 15th.

 Fort Lawton (Passed):